Porsha Williams: 2020–present: Activism, The Pursuit of Porsha, and Porsha's Family Matters

 Williams departed The Real Housewives of Atlanta after its thirteenth season in 2021 to star in Porsha's Family Matters, a spin-off series which aired for one season.

 Since the murder of George Floyd, Williams has worked as an activist and was described by The New York Times as becoming "a crusader against police violence."
 On July 15, 2020, Williams was among 87 protesters who were arrested outside the home of Kentucky Attorney General Daniel Cameron.
 She was calling for Cameron to arrest the officers involved in the shooting of Breonna Taylor.
 After law enforcement warned that staying on Cameron's property was unlawful, Williams and others in the group were charged with intimidating a participant in a legal process, disorderly conduct, and criminal trespass.
 She was released the next day.
-In 2021, Williams published her memoir, The Pursuit of Porsha, which has been met with acclaim from fans.
+In 2021, Williams published her memoir, The Pursuit of Porsha.

 In March 2023, Williams starred in the third season of The Real Housewives Ultimate Girls Trip, as a last-minute replacement for The Real Housewives of New York City star Tinsley Mortimer.

-Williams produced a single and music video titled "Flatline", and performed another song called "Legs, Hips, Body" featuring Kandi Burruss, and D. Woods.
-She is featured in many more songs for Burruss's A Mother's Love musical, available to stream on iTunes / Apple Music.

-In February 2024, Williams announced via an Instagram video that she would be returning to The Real Housewives of Atlanta after a two-season hiatus.
+In February 2024, Williams announced that she would be returning to The Real Housewives of Atlanta after a two-season hiatus.
+In June 2025, Williams joined the fourth season cast of the reality competition show The Traitors.

+In 2026, Bravo announced that Williams would be starring on the fifth season of The Real Housewives Ultimate Girls Trip: Roaring 20th edition, appearing alongside Gizelle Bryant, Teresa Giudice, Vicki Gunvalson, Lisa Barlow, Kyle Richards and Luann de Lesseps, which premiered on August 9, 2026.

 Personal life

-Porsha was married to Kordell Stewart from 2011 to 2013.
+Williams was married to Kordell Stewart from 2011 to 2013.
 Porsha was briefly engaged to entrepreneur Dennis McKinley, whom she was in a relationship with from 2017 to 2020.
-She gave birth to their first child, Pilar Jhena McKinley in March 2019.
+She gave birth to their child in March 2019.
 She married Nigerian businessman Simon Guobadia in a traditional Nigerian wedding on November 25, 2022, followed by a traditional American wedding the next day.

-In February 2024, Porsha filed for divorce from Simon, after 15 months of marriage.
+In February 2024, Williams filed for divorce from Guobadia, after 15 months of marriage.
+Since June 2025, she’s publicly expressed interest in dating across genders.
+In November 2025, Williams went public with girlfriend Patrice “Sway” McKinney.